nimrodzdisciple/myArt/_posts/2016-03-25-Alice-in-Wonderland.markdown

 [hook]

-[this part is sung] On mommy, daddy.
+[this part is sung] OH mommy, daddy.

 Your baby girl wants to come back home.